jonasundderwolf/django-image-cropping/README.rst

 django-image-cropping delegates the cropped image generation to a backend.

-There are two built-in backends, but it is possible to provide custom backends.
+A backend based on `easy-thumbnails` is provided, but it's possible to use a custom backend.
 The ``IMAGE_CROPPING_BACKEND`` setting expects a dotted path to a class that implements the required methods.
+You can omit this setting if you want to use the default backend.

-You can provide an optional dict that will be used to populate the backend's constructor params.
+In case you use a custom backend you can provide an optional dict that will be used to populate the backend's constructor params.

 Default settings::